edgedb/edgedb/docs/stdlib/array.rst

     :index: set array unpack

-    Return array elements as a set.
+    Returns the elements of an array as a set.

     .. note::

-        The ordering of the returned set is not guaranteed.
+        The returned set is not guaranteed to be ordered.

     .. code-block:: edgeql-repl